How to Install a Kitchen Sink Drain

-There aren't many reasons for changing out the drain pipes under a kitchen sink, but one of the most common is during a kitchen renovation when the sink is being replaced.
 The steps for installing the sink drain will depend on how different the new sink is from the old one, as well as what other components are being installed.
-In older homes, the new sink may not be a different depth than the old one, so it may be necessary to perform some alterations to the branch drain pipe fitting entering the wall.
+For example, the new sink may have a different depth than the old one, so it may be necessary to perform some alterations to the branch drain pipe fitting entering the wall.
 Installation may be slightly more complicated if you are also installing a garbage disposal as part of the new sink installation.

 - Kitchen drain trap kit